 Accommodating the Cosmetic Patient

-As doctors, we all strive to be the best dental health provider we can be.
-Our goal is to provide exactly (as much as possible, at least) what a patient wants.
+As a dental implant dentist, Dr. Nazarian strives to be the best dental health provider he can be.
+His goal is to provide what the patient wants as much as possible.
 It is the strength of that relationship and the quality of communication and education that influences the final outcome of nearly any complex treatment.

 Cosmetic and Reconstructive Case History Example